address of this article is http://sfhelp.org/parent/addicted.htm

 __ If you have other kids in the family, help

 them understand in age-appropriate terms what you're trying to do.
-Be
+Teach

-careful not to imply or describe the addicted child as "bad" or
+careful not to imply or describe the addicted child as "bad,"

 Pause, breathe, and notice your thoughts and feelings now.
 What did you